 Echo Dot Smart Speaker With Alexa

-Charcoal, Glacier White or Twilight Blue.
+Charcoal, Deep Sea Blue and White.
 Alexa skills and features, dual band WiFi and Bluetooth.

 Are Smart Speakers Always Listening?